All Episodes

 They must have some sort of guilt that propels them or harasses them every day of their lives.

-Here's Howard Feynman, also last night on MSNBC, this time hardball.
+Here's Howard Feynman, also last night on MSNBC, this time Hardball.

 Will it work, Howard?

-Will it work politically?
+Will it work politically, Howard?

-Will it Howard, please tell me?
+Howard, please tell me.

-Howard will it ever get passed?
+Howard, will it ever get passed?

-God, I gotta know Howard.
+God, I got to know, Howard.

-Tell me now, will Obama's bill get passed?
+Will Obama's bill get passed?

-No, it's not gonna get passed.
+No, it's not going to get passed.

 But the key thing for him is that this is music to the ears of most Democrats.